NVIDIA/TensorRT/tools/pytorch-quantization/docs/source/tutorials/quant_resnet50.rst

     # Save the model
     torch.save(model.state_dict(), "/tmp/quant_resnet50-calibrated.pth")

-This should yield 76.1% top-1 accuracy, which is close the the pre-trained model accuracy of 76.2%.
+This should yield 76.1% top-1 accuracy, which is close to the pre-trained model accuracy of 76.2%.

 Use different calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~